-The teaser trailer confirms a fun rumor about this movie that the team of director David Gordon Green and writers Danny McBride and Scott Teems created the setting of Halloween Kills to mirror Halloween II (1981).
+The teaser trailer confirmed a fun rumor about this movie that the team of director David Gordon Green and writers Danny McBride and Scott Teems created the setting of Halloween Kills to mirror Halloween II (1981).
 Halloween II begins five minutes after the cliffhanger ending of Halloween (1978).
 Halloween Kills will pick up immediately after the cliffhanger ending of Halloween (2018).

-The first five minutes of Halloween Kills (2021) will likely start off recapping the events of October 31, 2018 as portrayed at the end of Halloween (2018), when Laurie Strode along with her daughter and granddaughter, Karen and Allyson Nelson, trap Michael Myers in the basement bunker of Laurie Strode’s fortified home.
+The first five minutes of Halloween Kills (2021) will start off recapping the events of October 31, 2018 as portrayed at the end of Halloween (2018), when Laurie Strode along with her daughter and granddaughter, Karen and Allyson Nelson, trap Michael Myers in the basement bunker of Laurie Strode’s fortified home.
 They set the home ablaze, and Allyson flags down a truck.
 They flee, hoping to have finally killed Michael Myers.